jholleran/calvingcamerareviews/products/ip-bullet-calving-camera-system.md

 This Calving Camera System comprises of IP bullet cameras, for high resolution, crisp and clear video, and directional antennas for long range Wi-Fi connectivity.
 This system is ideal when there is a long distance between the shed and the house.

+Installing this system is a simple DIY job and should take no more than a couple of hours.
+All the devices connect together with ethernet cables and need very little configuration to get started.

 If you want to get more information about how to set this type of system see the following articles:

  - [Bullet Cameras]({{site.baseurl}}/cameras/2015/07/12/bullet-cameras.html)